g5l/web-playground/pocs/react/react-grid-layout/README.md

 1. Install dependencies: `npm install`
 2. Start dev server: `npm run dev`
-3. Open the URL printed in the terminal
+3. Open the URL printed in the terminal (typically http://localhost:5173)

+If you previously saw `vite: command not found`, it means dependencies weren't installed yet.
+Running `npm install` fixes it.

 CSS from `react-grid-layout` and `react-resizable` is imported in `src/main.jsx`.